orientechnologies/orientjs/Readme.md

 Installation
 ========

 NOTE: Don't do this yet in production!
-Do it only if you test or or want to develop stuff.
+Do it only if you test or develop stuff.

 ```
 npm install orientdb
-cd orientdb
-npm install
 ```

 As developer you should fork/clone this repo and once you have it on wour machine, do the following in your repo directory: